 Outline the use-cases that are expected to be available for the market now and in the next years.

-Review and solve current issues on ADAS systems in Regulation No. 79 and other relevant regulations, in particular taking into consideration existing proposals for ACSF of Category A (RCP), Category B1 (lane keeping) and Category C (lane changes and RMF).
+Review and solve current issues on ADAS systems in Regulation No. 79 and other relevant regulations, in particular taking into consideration existing proposals for Automatically Commanded Steering Function (ACSF) of Category A (Remote Controlled Parking), Category B1 (lane keeping) and Category C (lane changes and Risk Mitigation Function).

-Propose the definition, classification and scope of functions of ADAS, clarifying the difference of ADAS to automated driving or conventional technologies.
+Propose the definition [] and scope of functions of ADAS, clarifying the difference of ADAS to automated driving or conventional technologies.

-Consider and develop generic performance and assessment requirements for ADAS, as well as combinations of multiple ADAS, for which a manufacturer is applying for an approval.
+Consider and develop generic safety performance and assessment requirements for ADAS, as well as combinations of multiple ADAS, for which a manufacturer is applying for an approval.
 General principles to identify differences and help distinguish between assistance systems and automated driving functions may be considered as a method to derive generic requirements.
 Based on the outlined use-cases and on the review of current issues in Regulation No. 79, consider and propose specific requirements that may be relevant for specific use-cases in addition to the generic approach.

 As for ADAS, where the driver is responsible for safe driving but is assisted in the driving task, the TF on ADAS will pay special attention to HMI (i.e., principles for informing the driver about the function’s awareness/intent), driver engagement (e.g. monitoring the driver state and ensuring the driver’s engagement in vehicle control), driver overreliance (including mode confusion with automated systems and misuse), consumer information and functional limitations.

-Find and propose the right balance between high-level functional requirements and specific performance requirements.

-4. Based on the findings from item 3, the TF on ADAS shall consider the development of a new draft UN Regulation focusing on ADAS systems for vehicle longitudinal and lateral control.
-If appropriate, the TF on ADAS may also consider the removal of ADAS provisions from UN Regulation No. 79 as a result of the new ADAS regulation, in order to avoid redundant requirements for a given function/system.
+4. Based on the findings from item 3, the TF on ADAS shall consider if the development of a new draft UN Regulation focusing on ADAS systems for vehicle longitudinal and lateral control and/or an amendment to UN Regulation No.79 is appropriate taking into account existing ADAS provisions from UN Regulation No. 79.

 5. In developing its proposals, the TF on ADAS shall take into account existing data, research results, legislation and voluntary standards available.

-6. TF ADAS shall take full account of developments and work in full cooperation with other informal working groups of GRVA.
+6. TF ADAS shall take full account of developments and work in full cooperation with other informal working groups of GRVA, such as FRAV and VMAD, as well as GRSG.

 7. The regulatory text shall, to the fullest extent possible, be performance-based and technology-neutral.
 The technical specification will attempt to be developed in a neutral manner to the compliance assessment system: type approval and self-certification.